 Our congregation is predominately older, but we also are blessed with young families and a growing youth ministry.
 We have generous hearts and are willing to invest whole-heartedly in our congregation and community with a strong financial commitment as well as with time and service.
-We have our differences of opinion and may even appear contentious at times.
+Although this transition and these perilous months of pandemic have left us grieving, we have committed ourselves to healing.
 We are passionate about our commitment to move forward and to grow through prayer, study, and hard work.